Raabi91/moonraker-telegram/README.md

 - multiple bots for multiple moonraker setups (see [FAQ](https://github.com/Raabi91/moonraker-telegram/blob/main/docs/FAQ.md))

 ## Info / Contact / Help

 If you want to talk to other users of this plugin and maybe have some influence in the development of this plugin, you can join the [Moonraker-Telegram-Group](https://t.me/joinchat/HEI8MD3rG1qhl7tg)

 ## [Installation](https://github.com/Raabi91/moonraker-telegram/blob/main/docs/Installation.md)

 For installation lock at [Installation.md](https://github.com/Raabi91/moonraker-telegram/blob/main/docs/Installation.md) in the docs folder

+thanks to sugar0 for a link to an italian install quide: https://klipper-italia.xyz/extra/installazione-moonraker-telegram/

 ## [FAQ](https://github.com/Raabi91/moonraker-telegram/blob/main/docs/FAQ.md)

 Do you have more Question look at the [FAQ](https://github.com/Raabi91/moonraker-telegram/blob/main/docs/FAQ.md)

 ---